hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 When using the first one the setup can be done in the IDE.
 The Karma IDE plugin has to be installed first.
 Then a Karma configuration file has to be created.
 If this file is available it can be executed.
 The IDE will then automatically open a test window on the bottom.
 This window contains some buttons to run, stop and configure Karma and will also display test results.

 If Karma is run in a separate terminal window the setup is slightly different.
 The package has to be installed via npm as shown in the gif below.
-Afterwards the creation of a config file can be started with 'Karma config' ?.
+Afterwards the creation of a config file can be started by running `karma init`.
 After executing this command a few questions about the usage preferences of Karma have to be answered.
 At the end this will create a Karma configuration file.
 When this is done additional changes to the config can be made.
-Then Karma can be run with 'Karma start path/to/config.js'.
+Then Karma can be run with `karma start path/to/config.js`.

 In order to use Karma coverage reports for either setup an additional package/plugin has to be installed.